harperreed/harper.blog/content/post/writing.md

 ---
 title: "Blogging in 2018.
 Blogs, How Do They Work?"
 date: 2018-07-08T22:29:48Z
+description: Chronicling two decades of blogging evolution, from PHP to Hugo on Github, this blog navigates the shifts from detailed posts to Twitter's brevity and back.
+Expect candid thoughts on tech, founding companies, travel, and the occasional book review, interspersed with reflections on a blogger's journey from 2000s archives to current musings.
 ---

 I started this blog in a different form around 2000.
 I was in college and loved writing posts about my life.